TooMuchFish/lab-report-3-week-6/lab-report-3.md

 ![scp](lab3p4.png)

 # Setup Github Access from ieng6
-for the access from ieng6 from github, we find it by click the setting button and click the "SSH and GPGS"
+for the access from ieng6 from github, we find it by click the setting button and click the `SSH and GPGS`

 # Copy whole directories with scp -r